Russian submarine Orel: History

 She was laid down at the Sevmash Shipyard in Severodvinsk on 19 January 1989.
 From 1991 to 1993 she was known as Severodvinsk, but was renamed Orel on 20 March 1993 or 6 April 1993 and entered service with the Russian Navy that same year.
 Between May 2004 and September 2007 her commander was Valery Varfolomeyev, an officer who had first joined the submarine as assistant commander in June 1998, and then became senior assistant to the commander from April 2000.

-The Russian newspaper Izvestia reported that Orel is to be overhauled in 2013.
-She is to have her shaft-line changed to correct problems during construction that left her very easily tracked by sonar.
-Additionally, her P-700 Granit (NATO codename SS-N-19 Shipwreck) anti-ship submarine launched cruise missiles (SLCM) will be replaced by more modern, supersonic, P-800 Oniks (NATO codename SS-N-26) antiship SLCMs.
+The Russian newspaper Izvestia reported that Orel was to be overhauled in 2013.
+She had her shaft-line changed to correct problems during construction that left her very easily tracked by sonar.
+Additionally, her P-700 Granit (NATO codename SS-N-19 Shipwreck) anti-ship submarine launched cruise missiles (SLCM) were replaced by more modern, supersonic, P-800 Oniks (NATO codename SS-N-26) antiship SLCMs.
 The overhaul was completed and the ship returned to service in 2017.